Crawl Space Flood: Reasons, Problems, and Removal

 - Mold infestation: Crawlspace flooding promotes aggressive mold growth, including Stachybotrys chartarum, which can affect air quality and respiratory health.

-- Wood rot and decay: Crawlspace flooding causes wood rotting, deterioration, and reduces the load-bearing capacity of the wood when they are not treated properly.
+- Wood rot and decay: Crawlspace flooding causes wood rotting, deterioration, and reduces the load-bearing capacity of the wood when it is not treated properly.

-- Insulation failure: Crawlspace flooding causes to loss of thermal efficiency and creates conditions ideal for microbial growth.
+- Insulation failure: Crawlspace flooding causes a loss of thermal efficiency and creates conditions ideal for microbial growth.

 - Increased energy costs: Damp air in crawlspaces increases HVAC workload, leading to higher electricity and gas consumption.